-- K. All judges presiding over T.H.S.P.A.
+- H. A judge shall not attempt to influence the decisions of the other judges. - I. The Chief Judge may consult with side judges, the rules committee, or any other official as necessary in order to expedite the competition. - J. Selection of judges will be the responsibility of the Regional Directors and the State Executive Committee for all regional and state meets. - K. All judges presiding over T.H.S.P.A.
 Regional and State meets must be T.H.S.P.A. certified. - L. For all invitational meets, at least one judge at each platform must be certified by T.H.S.P.A.
+Any Tri/Quad meets held must have all certified judges.
 Any school hosting a T.H.S.P.A. certified meet on the last regional qualifying date of the invitational meet season must provide certified judges for each of the three judge positions at each platform. - M. At the discretion of the meet director, a rules committee may be formed to ensure that the technical rules are correctly applied.
-Although not required THSPA recommends that a rules committee be appointed for all invitational meets. - N. During the competition the Rules committee may, by a majority vote, replace any judge whose decisions in its opinion, prove him to be incompetent.
+Although not required T.H.S.P.A. recommends that a rules committee be appointed for all invitational meets. - N. During the competition the Rules committee may, by a majority vote, replace any judge whose decisions in its opinion, prove him to be incompetent.
 The judge concerned must have received a warning prior to any action of dismissal. - O. The impartiality of judges cannot be doubted, but a mistake in judging can be committed in good faith.
 In such a case, the judge shall be allowed to give his explanation for making the decision, which is the subject of his warning. - P. If a serious mistake occurs in the judging which is contrary to the technical rules, the rules committee may take appropriate action to correct the mistake.
-They may, at their discretion, grant the lifter a further attempt. - Q. The rules committee shall not at any time overrule or change the decisions of the judges. - R. THSPA recommends a fee of a \$100.00 for all certified judges for any invitational meet. - S. No video or pictures shall be reviewed by either judges or the rules committee for the purpose of overturning a judge's decision.
+They may, at their discretion, grant the lifter a further attempt. - Q. The rules committee shall not at any time overrule or change the decisions of the judges.

+R. T.H.S.P.A. recommends a fee of \$125.00 for all certified judges for any invitational meet.

+S. No video or pictures shall be reviewed by either judges or the rules committee for the purpose of overturning a judge's decision.
 All results are final at the conclusion of the meet